ypaulsussman/yblog/content/posts/Revisiting Zero to One.md

 But, you know, hell with it.
 Let’s give it a whirl, let’s start with a topic for which you already have a proclivity to overthink: learning!

-Deduction is cool, though, only when there’s not enough data for inductive reasoning: and on the topic of learning there's enough of a body of empirical research that it doesn't seem practical to start by hacking away at best practices like “_maybe repeat the skill you’re looking to pick up_” or “_how about you don’t \*start\* with the Beethoven sonatas._”
+Deduction is cool, though, only when there’s not enough data for inductive reasoning: and on the topic of learning there's enough of a body of empirical research that it doesn't seem practical to start by hacking away at best practices like “_maybe repeat the skill you’re looking to pick up_” or “_how about you don’t \*begin\* with the Beethoven sonatas._”

 The structures of our public institutions of learning, however, are largely coincidental and contingent: the products of either historical quirks, or scarcity of [_time, space, human-capital, capital-capital_], or both.